Andrii-Kitsun/todo-list/README.md

 # TODO List (Ciklum University test task)

-This project helps you manage your tasks.
+This project helps you to manage your tasks.

-What he is able to?
+What's it capable for?
 Some features:
 * Add your notes simply, uses special big button for create new item;
-* Set priority your task: high, normal or low;
+* Set priority for your task;
-* You can edit you existing items in special modal window;
+* You can edit your existing items in special modal window;
-* Delete items if they aren't need;
+* Delete items if they are no longer needed;
 * Sort your tasks by priority level;
 * Use 'live' search for getting fast result.

 ### Try it.
 It's free: https://andrii-kitsun.github.io/todo-list

 ***
-#### This project uses the following technologies:
+### This project uses the following technologies:
 * `HTML5` + `CSS3`;
 * Pure `JavaScript (ES6)`;
 * `SCSS (SASS)` preprocessor;
-* `JShint` linter.
+* `JShint` linter;
+* `Webpack 4` module bundler.

+### Responsive design and browser compatibility checked on:
+* Google Chrome 78;
+* Mozilla Firefox 70;
+* Opera 64;
+* Google Chrome mobile 76.